graphql-aspnet/graphql-aspnet.github.io/docs/types/input-objects.md

 id: input-objects
 title: Input Objects
 sidebar_label: Input Objects
+sidebar_position: 1
 ---

 `INPUT_OBJECT` graph types (a.k.a. input objects) represent complex data supplied to arguments on fields or directives.
-Anytime you want to pass more data than a single string or a number, perhaps an Address or a new Employee, you use an INPUT_OBJECT to represent that entity in GraphQL.
-When the system scans your controllers, if it comes across a class used as a parameter to a method it will attempt to generate the appropriate input type definition to represent that class.
+Anytime you want to pass more data than a single string or a number, perhaps an Address or a new Employee record, you use an INPUT_OBJECT to represent that entity in GraphQL.
+When the system scans your controllers, if it comes across a class or struct used as a parameter to a method it will attempt to generate the appropriate input type definition to represent that class.

 The rules surrounding naming, field declarations, exclusions, use of `[GraphSkip]` etc. apply to input objects but with a few key differences: